Privacy Notice of the Saxo Bank Group

 - For the performance of a contract

-It may be necessary for us to process your personal data in order to perform a contract with you relating to our financial services, or in order to take steps at your request prior to entering into such a contract, cf. Article 6(1)(b) in the GDPR.
+It may be necessary for us to process your personal data in order to perform a contract with you relating to our financial services, or to act upon at your instructions prior to entering into a contract.
 For further details, please refer to your contractual documentation with us.
-Thus, the purpose of the processing of your personal data will be the fulfilment of our contractual obligations towards you.

-- For compliance with a legal obligation to which we are subject
+- For compliance with a legal obligation or acting in the public interest

-As a licensed bank, we are subject to a number of statutory and regulatory obligations that may require us to collect, store, disclose or otherwise process personal data, such as for KYC checks and anti-money laundering purposes or to respond to investigations or disclosure orders from the police, regulators, and tax or other public authorities, cf. Article 6(1)(c) in the GDPR.
+As a licensed bank, we are subject to a number of statutory and regulatory obligations that may require us to collect, store or disclose personal data, such as for anti-money laundering purposes or to respond to investigations or disclosure orders from the police, regulators of our group entities, and tax or other public authorities.

 - Client and vendor relationship management;